LivNLP/ODP-tagger/README.md

 ## BioBERT
 BioBERT is a biomedical version of BERT built by pre-training a BERT model on biomedical corpora that includes 4.5B words from PubMed abstracts and 13.5B words from PubMed Central (PMC) articles.
 Pretrained weights of BioBERT model avilable [here](https://github.com/naver/biobert-pretrained)

+## BioELMO
+BioELMO is biomedical version of ELMO built by pre-training ELMO on 10M PubMed abstracts ca. 2.64B tokens.
+ELMO combines both a forward and backward LM to represent a word in a sentence, thereby jointly maximizing the probability of forward and backward directions in a sentence.
+Pretrained BioELMO configurations <a href="https://github.com/Andy-jqa/bioelmo/blob/master/README.md">here</>

+## BioFLAIR
+BioFLAIR resulted from FLAIR, a character-level bidirectional LM which learns representations (embeddings) of each character within a sequence of words or a sentence.
+Usage details of this model included <https://github.com/shreyashub/BioFLAIR>here</>